10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Taking a guided tour is one of the best ways to make friends as a solo traveler, and it’s a fun way to experience Mexico City.

-Here are some of the top Mexico City tours to add to your itinerary.
+Here are some of the top Mexico City tours to add to this Mexico City travel guide.

 Is Mexico City Safe for Solo Travelers?